antcin/CV/README.md

 [Skills](#skills) | [Languages](#languages) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-I am a highly motivated and ambitious aspiring Junior Developer.
+I am a highly motivated and ambitious full stack Software Developer.

 After completing my studies and training in Radiography in Italy, I decided to move to the UK to complete a masters degree in Health Informatics.
 Moved by a strong interest in working for NGOs, I was employed after my graduation as a Clinical Researcher at Saving Faces, which is a medical research charity dedicated to the reduction of facial injuries and diseases.